-Where a child continues to make less than expected progress, despite interventions described, they need highly personalised interventions to accelerate their progress and enable them to achieve their potential.
+Where a child continues to make less than expected progress, despite interventions described, they need a highly personalised intervention to accelerate their progress and enable them to achieve their potential.
 The SENCO and class teachers work with specialists to select effective teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.